-- 1. At On the farm tractor or every such combination, equipment as required in subsection A of this section or in subsections A and B of Section 33 of this act; - 2.
-On the towed implement at least one lamp mounted to indicate as nearly as practicable the extreme left projection of said combination the towed implement, if it projects beyond the left edge of the tractor, and displaying a white light visible when lighted from a distance of not less than five hundred (500) one thousand (1,000) feet to the front of said combination, towed implement; and - 2.
-Two 3.
-On the towed implement, two lamps positioned as widely spaced laterally as practicable, each displaying a red light visible when lighted from a distance of not less than five hundred (500) one thousand (1,000) feet to the rear of said combination towed implement or, as an alternative, at least one lamp, positioned as close as possible to the vertical center line, displaying a red light visible when lighted from a distance of not less than five hundred (500) one thousand (1,000) feet to the rear thereof and two red reflectors, positioned as widely spaced laterally as practicable, visible from all distances within six hundred (600) feet to one hundred (100) feet to the rear thereof when illuminated by the upper lower beams of head lamps headlamps. - (d) C. Every farm tractor and every self-propelled unit of farm equipment or implement of husbandry equipped with an electric lighting system manufactured or assembled after September 1, 1962, shall at all times mentioned specified in subsection B of Section 12-201 of this title be equipped with and display: - 1.
-At least two single-beam or multiple-beam head lamps headlamps meeting the requirements of Section 12-221 or 12-223 12 203 of this act respectively or, as an alternative, Section 12-224 of this act, and at title or Section 41 of this act; - 2.
+- b. two lamps, positioned as far apart as practicable, each displaying a red light visible when lighted from a distance of not less than five hundred (500) one thousand (1,000) feet to the rear of said combination or, as an alternative, at least one lamp, positioned as close as possible to the vertical center line, displaying a red light visible when lighted from a distance of not less than five hundred (500) one thousand (1,000) feet to the rear thereof and two red reflectors, positioned as far apart as practicable, visible from all distances within six hundred (600) feet to one hundred (100) feet to the rear thereof when illuminated by the upper lower beams of head lamps headlamps. - (d) C. Every farm tractor and every self-propelled unit of farm equipment or implement of husbandry equipped with an electric lighting system manufactured or assembled after November 1, 2004, shall, at all times mentioned specified in subsection B of Section 12-201 of this title, be equipped with and display: - 1.
+At least two single-beam or multiple-beam head lamps headlamps meeting the requirements of Section 12-221 12-203 or 12223 of this act respectively or, as an alternative, Section 12-224 of this act, and at title; - 2.
 At least one rear red lamp mounted as far to the left of the center of the tractor or implement as practicable which shall be visible when lighted from a distance of not less than five hundred (500) one thousand (1,000) feet to the rear; provided, however, that every such self-propelled unit of farm equipment other than a farm tractor shall have two such red lamps or, as an alternative, one such red lamp; and